lh3/kmer-cnt/README.md

 * [kc-c1.c](kc-c1.c) packs k-mers no longer than 32bp into 64-bit integers.
   This dramatically improves speed and reduces the peak memory.
 Most practical k-mer counters employs bit packing.
+Excluding library files, this counter has less than 100 coding lines, not much more complex than the C++ or the python implementations.

 * [kc-c2.c](kc-c2.c) uses an ensemble of hash tables to save 8 bits for counter.
 This reduces the peak memory.
 The key advantage of using multiple